Cosmetologist Course Information

 3. Distance Education Learning Experience: Students enrolled in the program with distance education will complete a portion of their education through online learning.

-Your time at Paul Mitchell The School Salt Lake City for the cosmetology program will be divided into six (6) designations:
+Your time at Paul Mitchell The School Salt Lake City for the cosmetologist program will be divided into six (6) designations:

 1. Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services.